Knee Exercises for Arthritis Pain Relief

 When the pain strikes, try using Voltaren Arthritis Pain Gel for your arthritis knee pain.
 It’s clinically proven to relieve arthritis pain.

-Another option for knee pain relief: exercise.
-Give these arthritis knee pain exercises that Dr. Metzl recommends a try.
-They’re separated based on the specific type of arthritic knee pain you’re experiencing.
+Another option for knee pain relief is exercise.
+Give these knee exercises that Dr. Metzl recommends a try to help relieve your arthritis pain.
+The exercises are separated based on the specific type of arthritic knee pain you’re experiencing.
 “No two knees are the same, so depending on which type of arthritis you have, here’s what I recommend,” he says.

-[NOTE: Before trying any exercise, consult with your healthcare provider to be sure these movements are safe for you.]
+[NOTE: Before trying any exercise, consult with your healthcare provider to be sure these movements are safe for your arthritis knee pain.]

 Lateral compartmental (pain on the outer side of knee)